iamdroppy/DomainKnock/README.md

 Protocol settings:
-  --agent                 User-Agent passed via Headers (Default: 'DomainKnock')
+  --agent                 User-Agent passed via Headers (Default: 'DomainKnock') --http2                 Attempts to write HTTP/2 instead of HTTP/1.1.
+THIS IS NOT THE SOLUTION FOR HTTP/2, rather a bypass for **some** reverse proxies.
   ```
 *❗Tip 1: using --cli without any other arguments will give you the option to write commands inside the CLI, which is helpful if you are doing many small commands.*